top of page

 United Kingdom Overview

-Industry confidence: The latest FLA Industry Outlook Survey (Q1 2025) reported 69% of respondents expecting some increase in new business over the next 12 months, reflecting cautious optimism amid macro uncertainty.
+Industry confidence: The FLA Industry Outlook Survey (Q1 2025) reported 69% of respondents expecting some increase in new business over the following 12 months.
+As of early 2026, sentiment remains cautiously optimistic, supported by stabilising inflation and improving clarity on policy timelines.

 European Market Overview